Pizza.net Hits the Auction Block At TRAFFIC Vancouver

 Does that mean the site was so successful that even Pizza Hut, Papaginos, and Pepsi don’t want to buy it?

-No surprise permalink
+3. No surprise says

 Chris, did you quote such a low price just to cause a stir?